JuliaGaussianProcesses/Stheno.jl/README.md

 ```
 ![Alternate Text](examples/toy/simple_sensor_fusion.png)

-As before we visualise the posterior distribution through its marginal statistics and joint samples.
+As before, we visualise the posterior distribution through its marginal statistics and joint samples.
 Note that the posterior samples over the unobserved process are (unsurprisingly) smooth, whereas the posterior samples over the noisy processes still look uncorrelated and noise-like.

 ## Performance, scalability, etc

 Stheno (currently) makes no claims regarding performance or scalability relative to existing Gaussian process packages.
 It should be viewed as a (hopefully interesting) baseline implementation for solving small-ish problems.
-We do provide a baseline implementation of (interdomain-) pseudo-point approximations, and can exploit Toeplitz structure in covariance matrices, but these have yet to be fully optimised.
+We do provide a baseline implementation of (inter-domain) pseudo-point approximations, and can exploit Toeplitz structure in covariance matrices, but these have yet to be fully optimised.

 ## Non-Gaussian problems